bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

+A cut-down prototype is attached to this page.
+(The ugliest hacks removed.)

 The fact that DORF has been 'faked' in existing GHC is good evidence that it's a modest change.
 Furthermore, we can implement H98-style records/fields using the same mechanism.